Frequently Asked

 How do I file a claim?

-3. Click “New Claim”.
-Enter your treatment details on the website and upload your EOB and any other documents to show your out-of-pocket (OOP) costs and prove you were treated for an FDA-approved indication.
+- Click “New Claim.”
+Enter your treatment details on the website and upload your EOB or RA and any other documents to show your out-of-pocket (OOP) costs and prove you were treated for an FDA-approved indication.

-5. Upon approval, you will be mailed a check for your OOP costs up to the allowed amount.
-Expect to receive your check 2-3 weeks after submitting your claim.
+Upon approval, you will be mailed a check for your OOP costs up to the allowed amount.
+Expect to receive your check 2-3 weeks after submitting your claim as long as documentation is complete.
+Upon approval, you will be mailed a check for your OOP costs up to the allowed amount.

-We will keep you updated at each step of the way by mail, email, or text message (if you opted in to receive text messages) so you know where your claim is at any time.
+We will keep you updated at each step of the way by mail, email, and text message (if you opted-in to receive text messages) so you know where your claim is at any time.
 You will be notified if we need additional information.
 You can also log in to BOTOXSavingsProgram.com to check the status of your claim.

 Be sure to submit a claim and follow the same process after every future treatment with BOTOX®.